commercialhaskell/stack/FAQ.md

 A custom temporary directory can be forced:
 * on Linux by setting the environment variable TMPDIR (eg `$ TMPDIR=path-to-tmp stack setup`)
 * on Windows by setting one of the environment variable (given in priority order), TMP, TEMP, USERPROFILE

+#### stack sometimes rebuilds based on flag changes when I wouldn't expect it to.
+How come?

+stack tries to give you reproducibility whenever possible.
+In some cases, this means that you get a recompile when one may not seem necessary.
+The most common exactly is running something like this in a multi-package project:

+    stack build --ghc-options -O0 && stack build --ghc-options -O0 one-of-the-packages

+This may end up recompiling local dependencies of `one-of-the-packages` without optimizations on.
+Whether stack should or shouldn't do this depends on the needs of the user at the time, and unfortunately we can't make a solution that will make everyone happy in all cases.
+If you're curious for details, there's [a long discussion about it](https://github.com/commercialhaskell/stack/issues/382) on the issue tracker.